songwellxie/songwellxie.github.io/life.md

 ## Hobby

-I like cooking myself, and also gym---I am also working on my body building.
+I like cooking, and also working out .
 And I enjoy swimming and running.

 ## Other